QuState/PhastFT/README.md

 - Output: Normal order
 - Bit Reversal: Always performed on input (required for correctness)

+## Performance Notes

+**Use DIT for speed.** The DIT algorithm is faster than DIF in most cases due to better memory access patterns.
+The performance gap is largest for FFTs that fit in L1/L2 cache (up to ~2^17 elements).
+For huge transforms that blow past cache, both algorithms perform similarly.

+**Reuse planners.** If you're doing multiple FFTs of the same size, create the planner once and reuse it.

+**Threading.** The library automatically uses 2 threads for bit reversal on inputs ≥ 2^22 elements.
+This threshold was determined empirically.

+**Complex numbers.** The separate real/imaginary array API is faster than the interleaved complex API, which currently allocates temporary buffers.

 ## Benchmarks

 PhastFT is benchmarked against several other FFT libraries.
 Scripts and